-How much supervised clinical placement experience is offered in the DCP/MSc program?
+How much supervised clinical placement experience is offered in the MCP program?

-How much research is involved in the DCP/MSc program?
+How much research is involved in the MCP program?

-DCP/MSc students are required to complete research requirements throughout all three years of the program.
-The research component comprises approximately 33% of the program, averaged across the three years.
-Students are required to complete a Master of Science research thesis, by the end of second semester of third year, in accordance with the University's Regulations of the Senate for a Master of Science thesis.
+MCP students are required to complete research requirements throughout the two years of the program.
+The research component comprises approximately 25% of the program.
+Students are required to complete a research report (minimum 5,000 words) by the end of second semester of second year.

-What is the coursework component of the DCP/MSc program?
+What is the coursework component of the MCP program?

 The academic coursework involves lectures, workshops, forums and seminars by the University academic staff.
 Guest lecturers are also invited from time to time.

-What is the approach of the DCP/MSc program?
+What is the approach of the MCP program?

-Does the DCP/MSc program only involve a cognitive-behavioural approach or other frameworks included?
+Does the MCP program only involve a cognitive-behavioural approach or other frameworks included?

-How long does it take to complete the DCP/MSc program?
+How long does it take to complete the MCP or MCP&PhD program?

-The DCP/MSc program requires the completion of a minimum of three years.
-Coursework and clinical placements are completed by December of third year.
-The completion of research is dependent on the student's progress and when the thesis is submitted, students may submit in December of third year, however, all students are encouraged to submit by March of fourth year, with the latest submission date of August of fourth year.
-The marking of a thesis may take up to 3-4 months following submission, before the DCP/MSc can be awarded.
+The MCP & PhD program requires a minimum of 4.5 years to complete.
+All coursework and placements are completed by December of third year.
+The completion of research is dependent on the student's progress and when the thesis is submitted.
+The marking of a thesis may take up to 3-4 months following submission, before the MCP&PhD can be awarded.

-Will I be able to do casual work if I am studying full time on DCP/MSc program?
+Will I be able to do casual work if I am studying full time on MCP program?

-The DCP/MSc is an intensive full time program.
-Information is available for the workload distribution which outlines for the time commitments for each of the coursework, internship and research components of the degree.
-Alternatively you may email currently enrolled students for a student perspective.
-Students are not encouraged to work, however, it recognised that students need to support themselves financially.
+The MCP is an intensive program.
+Information is available for the Program structure outlines the time commitments for each of the coursework, placement and research components of the degree.
+Students are not encouraged to work, however, it is recognised that students need to support themselves financially.
 Some students manage to work casually one day a week, for example, finding employment as a tutor or research assistant in the School of Psychology.
-Living costs for local students are outlined on the University of Sydney website.
-Living costs for international students are outlined on the International Office Future Students web site.
+Living costs for local students and international students are outlined on the University of Sydney website.

-In general, what are the guidelines for completing the MSc or PhD component of the DCP?
+In general, what are the guidelines for completing the MCP research report vs MCP&PhD thesis?

-MSc – At least one publication, PhD – At least three publications
+MCP – aim for at least one publication, MCP&PhD – aim for at least three publications

 Does the University of Sydney offer a supervision pathway to registration?